mdciotti/tesselate/README.md

 Tesseract Tile Engine
 =====================

-Tesseract is a 2D tilemap engine written in Javascript.
+Tesseract is a 2D tilemap engine and editor written in Javascript.
 It is comprised of several modules:

-+ *tesseract-world* - Stores world data in layers and provides an interface to accessing and manipulating the world data
++ `tesseract-world` - stores world data in layers and provides an interface to accessing and manipulating the world data
-+ *tesseract-layer* - Provides methods to add and remove tiles from a layer
++ `tesseract-layer` - provides methods to add and remove tiles from a layer
-+ *tesseract-scene* - Abstracts the rendering code
++ `tesseract-scene` - abstracts the rendering code
-+ *tesseract-canvas2d* - Renders the tilemap to an HTML5 canvas
++ `tesseract-canvas2d` - renders the tilemap to an HTML5 canvas
-+ *tesseract-webgl* - Renders the tilemap to a WebGL context
++ `tesseract-webgl` - renders the tilemap to a WebGL context
-+ *tesseract-util* - Contains several common methods used in tesseract
++ `tesseract-util` - contains several common methods used in tesseract

 Please note: tesseract is in active and volatile development; it is not intended to be used in any production environments for now.